 Executive stakeholders may need visibility to the sales and proposal process

 Business operations or finance may want regular status reports to create forecasts

 Benefits of using a RACI matrix

 A RACI matrix provides additional benefits beyond outlining the roles and responsibilities of those involved in the proposal process.
 When all stakeholders and participants involved agree to the roles before the project begins, it creates a quick reference point that helps keep your team aligned.
 It also increases the likelihood that your project will be on time, complete and successful.
 Another benefit is that including the RACI matrix in your onboarding information can help new employees quickly understand the structure and process.
-With all these benefits, surely it’s worth a try.
+Surely with all these benefits, it’s worth a try.

 How to create a RACI project management matrix

 Once you have a clear idea of the different roles, you’re ready to implement the project management RACI matrix.
 Here are the basic steps to follow.